fbrv01/Path-of-Exile-macOS-logout-macro/README.md

 4. Now there are few ways to make the macro work for You:

-- using Your gaming keyboard/mouse set a key to run the app when keybind is used.
+- using Your gaming keyboard/mouse software (like Logitech G HUB) set a key to run the app when keybind is used.
 - using any app with options to making keybinds like Raycast to create keybind that runs it.
 - set a keybind using macOS Automator tool.
 You need to create an Automator quick action that will run the app on set key.

 Remember that You will probably have to change Your settings to give Automator/Raycast permissions needed to close Path of Exile.